-earlier, export duty was payable only when export is complete and export is complete only when goods cross the territorial waters of India. this was also held in Union of India v.
-Rajindra Dyeing and Printing Mills (2005) 10 SCC 187; 180 ELT 433 (SC). it may be noted that even if export duty is collected before a ship leaves the port it does not mean that taxable event has occurred, since duty can be collected in advance also.
+Earlier, export duty was payable only when export is complete and export is complete only when goods cross the territorial waters of India.
+This was also held in Union of India v.
+Rajindra Dyeing and Printing Mills (2005) 10 SCC 187; 180 ELT 433 (SC).
+It may be noted that even if export duty is collected before a ship leaves the port it does not mean that taxable event has occurred, since duty can be collected in advance also.

 However, under CGST, there is no specified time of supply of goods and/or services specifically in case of exports.
-GSt law provides time of supply provisions however they will have to pay IGST on imports.
+GST law provides time of supply provisions for supply of goods and/or services as the earliest of the following dates, namely: